-This class is designed to give adult students an opportunity to work with an accompanist on solo and ensemble repertoire in a comfortable and friendly atmosphere.
+This class is designed to give singers an opportunity to work on solo and/or ensemble repertoire in a comfortable and friendly atmosphere.
 Ensemble groups will be determined by enrollment.
-Participants should have some previous vocal study or choral singing experience, and music reading skills.
+Participants must have some previous vocal study or choral singing experience, and music reading skills.
 Princeton location only.

 - Opera Outings Lectures